Last updated on May 27th, 2019.

 - 1/3 cup finely shredded Gouda or white Cheddar cheese (about 3 ounces)

-Preheat oven to 350F.
-Spray a large baking sheet with olive oil or non stick spray.
+- Preheat oven to 350F.
+Spray a large baking sheet with olive oil spray or brush with olive oil.

-In a medium bowl, combine the shrimp, chili powder, garlic powder, and salt.
+- In a medium bowl, combine the shrimp, chili powder, garlic powder, and salt.
 Mix well.
 Heat the olive oil in a large skillet, and cook the shrimp over high heat for 2 minutes per side, or until fully cooked.
-Set shrimp aside and roughly chop into small pieces.

-In a medium bowl, combine the chopped shrimp, room temperature cream cheese, chopped green onions, and lime juice.
+- In a medium bowl, combine the chopped shrimp, room temperature cream cheese, chopped green onions, and lime juice.
 Mix well.
-Give it a taste and add salt if desired.
+Give it a taste and add salt and pepper if desired.

-Fill each bell pepper half with about 1/2 - 1 tablespoon of the cream cheese mixture, pressing the filling down gently to fill the bell pepper.
-Carefully place the mini bell peppers on the baking sheet, making sure they don't tilt over.
-Sprinkle a pinch of shredded cheese on each pepper.
+- Fill each bell pepper half with about 1/2 - 1 tablespoon of the cream cheese mixture, pressing the filling down gently to fill the bell pepper.
+Place the mini bell peppers on the baking sheet.
+Sprinkle a pinch of shredded cheese on each mini pepper.
 Bake for 10 minutes at 350F.
 Remove from heat and let stand 10 minutes before serving.